Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation

 \subsection{How to Optimize Ranking Result}

-Due to the huge amount and the rapid growth of RS data, even when the visual features are discriminating, and the similarity metric is adaptive, the ranking results of content-based RS image retrieval may still not be very satisfying \cite{Rel-2015.a.novel}.
-Therefore, intelligent feedback techniques become essential for efficient and accurate retrieval system.
+In the case where the visual features are discriminating, and the similarity metric is adaptive, the ranking results of content-based RS image retrieval may still be unsatisfactory \cite{Rel-2015.a.novel}.
+The intelligent feedback techniques therefore become essential for RS retrieval systems.

 Relevance feedback can iteratively optimize the retrieval results according to the previous ranking.
 Once the ranking of the initial retrieval is returned, there are two ways to select a subset of relevant images: automatically selection and manually selection, which are applied to pseudo relevance feedback and explicit relevance feedback respectively \cite{Rel-automatic.manual}.
-No matter how the relevant images are selected, relevance feedback can better capture the needed image information in the iterative process.

-For pseudo relevance feedback \cite{Rel-automatic.manual}, the top several returned results are regarded as relevant images, and their features are used for query expansion \cite{Rel-2016.a.three-layered, Rel-SimpleMKL}.
-Then the fused feature vector is considered as a new query and able to give more exact ranking list.
+In pseudo relevance feedback \cite{Rel-automatic.manual}, the top several returned results are regarded as relevant images, and their features are used for query expansion \cite{Rel-2016.a.three-layered, Rel-SimpleMKL}.
+Then the fused feature vector is considered as a new query and able to generate more exact ranking list.

-In contrast, for explicit relevance feedback \cite{Rel-automatic.manual}, it is the users that manually mark retrieved images as ¡°relevant¡± or ¡°irrelevant¡± at every feedback round.
+In contrast, in explicit relevance feedback \cite{Rel-automatic.manual}, the retrieved images are marked as ¡°relevant¡± or ¡°irrelevant¡± manually by the users at every feedback round.
 There are three different methods to re-estimate the target query, namely query-point movement and re-weighting method \cite{Rel-1995.optimization,Rel-1998.mindreader}, probability distribution-based method \cite{Rel-1996.Bayesian,Rel-2000.the.Bayesian} and machine learning-based method \cite{Rel-2001.support,Rel-2001.a.neural}.

-The idea of query-point movement and re-weighting method is to adjust the query point in the feature space according to the users¡¯ feedback information, and then use the adjusted query point to re-calculate the ranking list \cite{Rel-2001.Fast.retrieval}.
+The idea of query-point movement and re-weighting method is to adjust the query point in the feature space according to the users¡¯ feedback, and then use the adjusted query point to re-calculate the ranking list \cite{Rel-2001.Fast.retrieval}.